 Given our global research interests, we plan to expand our areal coverage in the next few years and also to acquire international associate members to enhance our global reach and to foster partnership and co-research.

-Our work offers critical interrogation of important social issues through robust empirical research underpinned by qualitative, quantitative and mixed research.
+Our work offers a critical interrogation of important social issues through robust empirical research underpinned by qualitative, quantitative and mixed research.
 Our units of analysis range from the local and regional, to the national and transnational, including comparative analyses.
 Furthermore, in recognising that translation fundamentally alters meaning, we encourage native and original language publication, and our scholars use and produce materials in French, German, Spanish, Russian and other languages.

-Becoming a member:
+Becoming a member

-The benefits of membership:
+The benefits of membership include:

 Introduction to the Global Diversities and Inequalities Research Centre